 For the Ojibwe of old, the shelter of Whitefish Bay and bountiful fishing made for an excellent summertime gathering spot.
 The west side of the bay would have been where they put up their wigwams.
-These days there is a “Sensitive Area” sign there but no hint as to exactly what is sensitive about it.
-Presumably, Ontario Parks wants to discourage artifact hunters from messing with the site, though you’d think that an archaeological survey team has already cleared the site of any and all noteworthy artifacts.
+There is a “Sensitive Area” sign but no indication of precisely what is sensitive about it.
+Presumably, Ontario Parks wants to discourage artifact hunters from messing with the site.
+However, you’d think an archaeological survey team has already cleared the site of any and all significant artifacts.

-Across the bay on the east side of Whitefish Falls is another reminder of those who once lived here on a seasonal basis.
+On Whitefish Bay’s east side is another reminder of the Ojibwe who once lived here on a seasonal basis.
 “Painted” on vertical rock surfaces with hematite powder mixed with fish oil are pictographs derived from their culture’s mythological image bank.
 It makes sense of the very name of the Lake.
-Like the Mahzenahzing River by Collins Inlet or Mazinaw Rock in eastern Ontario’s Bon Echo Provincial Park, the name Missinaibi comes from the Ojibwa word muzzinaw meaning “painted image”.
+Like the Mahzenahzing River by Collins Inlet or Mazinaw Rock in eastern Ontario’s Bon Echo Provincial Park, the name Missinaibi comes from the Ojibwa word muzzinaw meaning “painted image.”

-Whitefish Bay is one of three pictograph sites at the west end of the lake that we would visit over the course of three hours.
+Whitefish Bay is one of three pictograph sites at the west end of the lake that we would visit over three hours.
 Along with another minor site at Reva Point and perhaps north-eastern Ontario’s most dramatic site at Fairy Point, it makes for a great introduction to Anishinaabe pictographs.
-They are an expression of the Woodlands culture of the past two thousand years that the Anishinaabe – the Ojibwe, the Algonquin, and Cree among them – were a part of.
+They are an expression of the Woodlands culture of the past two thousand years that the Anishinaabe – the Ojibwe, the Algonquin, and Cree – were a part of.

-The Missinaibi Lake pictographs have obviously been the subject of study by archaeologists keen on a better understanding of traditional Ojibwe culture and beliefs.
+The Missinaibi Lake pictographs have obviously been the subject of study by archaeologists keen on better understanding traditional Ojibwe culture and beliefs.

 The Whitefish Bay Pictograph Site:

 We paddled along the east shore to the first pictograph site.
-Had we been using the old Ontario Parks map from 2010 we would never have found it!
-It had the site on the other side of the bay – i.e. where the traditional Ojibwe seasonal camp would have been!
+Had we been using the old Ontario Parks map from 2010, we would never have found it!
+It had the location on the other side of the bay – i.e. where the traditional Ojibwe seasonal camp would have been!

 Amazingly it also had the next pictograph site – the one on Reva Point – incorrectly located.
 The site is definitely not south of Reva Island!
-How many people over the past decade were left scratching their heads as they used the maps to see the rock paintings?
+How many people over the past decade were left scratching their heads as they used the 2010 official Park maps to locate the rock paintings?

 The photo shows the Whitefish Bay site near the end of the bay as we paddled towards it.
 The site is a minor one and sometimes had us wondering if we were looking at ochre images or natural reddish veins in the rock.
-We had to make sure we did not succumb to “picto fever”, that urge to see pictographs where none actually existed!
+We had to ensure we did not succumb to “picto fever,” that urge to see pictographs where none existed!

 The image below is an overview of the rock face and locates various images and natural rock veins that caught our attention.
-Some paddlers may well be disappointed with what is on view – i.e. small, finger-wide images from five to ten centimeters in length, often done very crudely by “painters” whose careers may have involved only the creation of the one or two images you are looking at.
+Some paddlers will be disappointed with what is on view – small, finger-wide images from five to ten centimeters in length.
+They were often done very crudely by “painters” whose “careers” may have only involved the creation of the one or two images on display.
 This is far from the artistry of the Lascaux Caves – or of the pictograph-inspired work of the great Ojibwe artist Norval Morrisseau.
 (See here for more on his work.)

 We could not decide whether 1. was just some underlying red granite exposed through the white calcite covering.
-It could be a series of vertical slash marks – often referred to as tally marks and implying that something is being counted.
+It could be a series of vertical slash marks, often called tally marks implying that something is being counted.
 What do you see?

 2. is another “difficult to say” bit of red peeking out of/painted on top of the whitish rock.
 Is it a bird figure with a V figure underneath?
 Or is that a head I see inside the V which could turn it into a human figure with outstretched arms?

 We agreed that 3. is an actual pictograph or two.
-On the left an animal or fish figure and to the right three tally marks or – if that is an arc that the three tally marks are on top of – a canoe with three people in it.
+On the left is an animal or fish figure, and to the right, three tally marks or – if that is an arc that the three tally marks are on top of – a canoe with three people in it.

 4. has slash marks – or are they just rock veins of a reddish colour?

 With our slow paddle along the east shore of Whitefish Bay done, we headed up Missinaibi Lake in a south-westerly direction.
-While it was gently raining, we were still lucky this day – no SW wind!
+While it was gently raining, we were still lucky this day – no west/southwest wind!
 We have been on the big lake a few times and have seen the winds blow up some serious waves.
-Luckily, on those occasions, we were heading down the lake to the start of our trips down the river and were able to make use of the wind with the impromptu sails we set up.
+Luckily, on those occasions, we were heading down the lake to the start of our trips down the river and could use the wind with the impromptu sails we set up.

 The Reva Point Pictograph Site:

-A little under seven kilometers from Whitefish Bay is the next pictograph location, like the Whitefish Bay one a very minor one compared to the Fairy Point site.
+A little under seven kilometers from Whitefish Bay is the next pictograph location.
+Like the Whitefish Bay one, it is very minor compared to the Fairy Point site.

-As we paddled closer we noticed a Canadian flag on a stick to the left of the site.
-You can actually get out of the canoe here and step on the rocks as you view the pictograph panel.
-It is made up of seven or eight ochre images – most more clear than any on the Whitefish Bay site.
-Slash marks predominate but there are other more representational images as well.
+As we paddled closer, we noticed a Canadian flag on a stick to the site’s left.
+You can actually get out of the canoe and step on the rocks as you view the pictograph panel.
+It comprises seven or eight ochre images, most more apparent than any on the Whitefish Bay site.
+Slash marks predominate, but there are other more representational images as well.

-A figure with six “arms” and a “tail” on the top left, a simple Thunderbird image, and some other difficult to interpret markings.
-Underneath the Thunderbird (if that is what it is!) is the largest single splash of colour on the panel.
-I started to verbalize a feline Mishipeshu-like figure on the left with a canoe with six paddlers on the right and snakes underneath – just like at Agawa Rock – but Max remarked that I was maybe getting a bit overly enthusiastic!
+A figure with six “arms” and a “tail” on the top left, a simple Thunderbird image, and some other difficult-to-interpret markings.
+Underneath the Thunderbird (if that is what it is!) is the panel’s most significant single splash of colour.
+I started verbalizing a feline Mishipeshu-like figure on the left with a canoe with six paddlers on the right and snakes underneath – just like at Agawa Rock – but Max remarked that I was maybe getting overly enthusiastic!